Bachelor of Science in Architecture

 Pre-Architecture Sequence

-The pre-architecture sequence will transition into a set of nine project-based modules.
-Each module will be taught over seven weeks (half semester).
+The pre-architecture sequence has a set of nine project-based modules.
+Each module is taught over seven weeks (half semester).
 Students are required to take any six modules in any sequence during the first two years.
-Widely spanning in content from the digital to analog, and from 2D to 3D, each module will deliver an introductory exercise.
+Widely spanning in content from the digital to analog, and from 2D to 3D, each module delivers an introductory exercise.
 Capacities will be built through aggregation, not sequential accumulation.
 Modules will assemble students with varying levels of experience, encouraging peer-to-peer learning, dialogue, and mentorship.

 Fourth Year Dual Path

-In the fourth year, acknowledging a growing diversity in the student body, the new curriculum offers two paths to the B.S. degree – one emphasizing a professional direction which will likely abbreviate the duration of one’s Master of Architecture education and one emphasizing research or interdisciplinary thinking.
+In the fourth year, acknowledging a growing diversity in the student body, students can choose two paths to the B.S. degree – one emphasizing a professional direction which will likely abbreviate the duration of one’s Master of Architecture education and one emphasizing research or interdisciplinary thinking.
 These two tracks are not mutually exclusive, as students may opt to take some combination of the two.

 / First-Year Students